posva/posva.github.com/_posts/2013-10-24-my-dotfiles.md

 fi
 {% endhighlight %}

-4. Push it to a remote repo!
+Then push it to a remote repo and Profit :D!
-5. Profit :D

-Now everytime you do some modification you just have to `push` it and will be able to `pull` it.
+Now everytime you do some modification you just have to `push` it and you will be able to `pull` it from another computer.